 RESTRICTIVE COVENANTS

 Restrictive covenants recorded in the public records limit the use and occupancy of real property.
 A restriction can take many forms.
 For example, a covenant might limit building sizes, building types and architectural styles.
-Other covenants might actually mandate a
+Other covenants might actually mandate a minimum home size, the minimum number or location of trees or the minimum square footage of lawn required on a lot.
+A covenant might prohibit uses allowed on the property.
+Many residential developments have covenants prohibiting commercial or business use of any kind.
+In fact, during the past 50 years, such restrictions have become very common and highly detailed.
+In fact, such covenants now affect almost all residential developments and even agricultural lands in the State of Colorado.

 Adverse Possession and Boundary Disputes